 21. Schönbrunn Palace, Vienna, Austria

 The Schöbrunn Palace in Vienna, Austria is one of the most iconic monuments in the country.
-With over one thousand and four hundred rooms, Schönbrunn Palace was once the summer home of Austrian royals and is now considered a place of great architectural and historical interest.
+With over one thousand and four hundred rooms, Schönbrunn Palace was once the summer home of Austrian royals and is now considered one of the best castles in Austria, a place of great architectural and historical interest.

 22. Bran Castle, Bran, Romania

 Nicknamed Dracula’s Castle, Bran Castle in Romania is one of the more famous places to visit in Europe.

 The fortress is tied to the bloodsucking Dracula legend and is a national monument.
 It’s the reason that so many people go to Bran in the first place.

 What should you expect when you get there?
 While the castle itself is incredibly beautiful, inside you’ll find a museum displaying art and furniture collected by Queen Maria.

 Whilst you are in Romania, you may want to visit Sighisoara.
 There are plenty of things to do in Sighisoara, one of the last inhabited fortress-cities in Europe.